5 Best Banks for International Money Transfers [2025]

 BMO international transfer limits

-If you’re sending your payment online through the Global Money Transfer service, you can send from 100 CAD, up to the daily maximum limit on your debit card.
-You’ll be able to see this limit by logging into your online banking service.
+If you're sending your payment online through the Global Money Transfer service, you can send from 100 CAD, up to the daily maximum limit.
+You'll be able to see this limit by logging into your online banking service.

 RBC international transfers

-RBC customers can send up to 2,500 CAD a day online, with relatively low fees of 6 CAD to 10 CAD.
-However, if you want to send more than this you’ll need to visit a branch to arrange an outgoing wire transfer, which means a far higher fee - starting at 45 CAD per payment.
+RBC customers can send up to 50,00 CAD a day online, with no transfer fee.
+However, if you want to send more than this you'll need to visit a branch to arrange an outgoing wire transfer, which means a far higher fee - around 45 CAD per payment.

 RBC does also note that intermediary fees and charges levied by the recipient's own bank may apply when you send a payment overseas.